 Quick Tips for Fussy Cutting

-When using a fussy cutting technique- you can either be cutting out certain motifs in a fabric in order to center them or highlight then within a block design, or you can be creating new designs entirely.
+When using a fussy cutting technique, you can either cut out certain motifs in a fabric in order to center them, highlight them within a block design, or create new designs entirely.
 While fussy cutting big prints for mini quilts is a great way to highlight fabric, the technique Toby demonstrates is a great way to create new designs within a fabric.

 Toby then shows how to use mirrors to allow you to see the designs you will be creating by fussy cutting out a specific area before you cut into the fabric.
-The angle you set the mirrors at will depend on the angle you plan to cut out your pieces, and Toby demonstrates an easy way to set the mirror angle using templates.
+The angle at which you set the mirrors will depend on the angle you plan to cut out your pieces.
+Toby demonstrates an easy way to set the mirror angle using templates.